AmeerMoukadam/nodejs-typescript/README.md

 # nodejs-typescript
- Web Application written in Node.js, TypeScript, React, and PostgreSQL
+Back end written in node and typescript.